morningspace/termitorial/docs/features/implicit-code.md

 echo "Hello $USER"
 -->
 ```
-When you run at this line, you should see the "hello $USER" message.
+When you run at this line, you should see the "Hello $USER" message.

 <!--shell
 echo "Hello $USER"